 Like many, I was immediately surprised by Eli Stern’s thesis placing the Vilna Gaon (the Gra) as a cornerstone to the modern Jewish project.
 The thesis is based on a multiple modernities template, indicating that modernity took different forms in different geographical and cultural contexts, and that modernity in one place need not resemble modernity in another.
-Eli’s book has gotten a lot of negative feedback, I think, primarily from scholars with expertise in the Gra that I simply do not possess.
-My look, then, at Eli’s book, can only hope to suss out claims made by the author in relation to what I know about modern Judaism, and “modernity” writ large.
+Eli’s book has gotten a lot of negative feedback, primarily from scholars with expertise in the Gra that I simply do not possess.
+My own look at Eli’s book, can only hope to suss out claims made by the author in relation to what I know about modern Judaism, and “modernity” writ large.

 What I like most about Eli’s thesis is the more expansive sense of space lent to modern Judaism and modern Jewish thought, and the attention to demography.
 In many respects, this book is more about these, the modern Jewish condition, then it is about the Gra per se.
 In particular, it has long been claimed that German Jewish modernity has overly dominated the field of modern Jewish.
-As a useful corrective, Eli’s book pushes our view of it further east, arguing throughout that the virtual majority status of the Jews in the places they inhabited in the Russian empire, in the Pale of Settlement, made for far more dynamic and self-confident forms of Jewish life and thought, unlike the defensive and apologetic forms that took shape in Central and Western Europe.
+As a useful corrective, Eli’s book pushes the view of it further east, arguing throughout that the virtual majority status of the Jews in the places they inhabited in the Russian empire, in the Pale of Settlement, made for far more dynamic and self-confident forms of Jewish life and thought, unlike the defensive and apologetic forms that took shape in Central and Western Europe.
 This alone might stand out as one of Eli’s most important arguments, a bio-political one that pays attention to the importance of geography and populations on the formation of Jewish thought.
 The modern Jewish culture outlined here is pungent and anti-bourgeois.
 With Berlin almost off the map, Eli associates, in ways that are both offhand, but strategic, Vilna with New York, Tel Aviv, and Los Angeles, places with large Jewish populations and robust Jewish culture (pp.13, 171).

 In terms of intellectual scholarly community, though, Eli’s book faces many challenges if not obstacles.
 Stacking the deck against Eli’s project, as viewed from the sociology of knowledge, is the fact that Eli’s ideal interlocutors may be modern Jewish thought scholars who have no access to the primary sources and texts that would allow them to engage the Gra’s work.
 We lack expertise in the languages, which would have to include Yiddish, Polish, and Russian, and there are no critical editions of the primary sources, in English or in Hebrew.
-The very difference of this different modernity will be hard for people like me to gauge, or to even want to engage.
+The very difference of this different modernity will be hard to gauge, or to even want to engage.

 One of the first stumbling blocks that readers of Eli’s book will have to work around is this question.
 Could a contemporary person go back to the Vilna Gaon and find in him and his work a distant or even dim reflection of herself or himself, as can be done with Buber and Rosenzweig, Mendelssohn and Spinoza?
 At first glance, there seems nothing modern about the world of the Gra that would recommend in any way Eli’s thesis about the Gra and his wide ranging interests (p.27).
-These wide ranging interests refer to the world of Torah knowledge, what Shai Secunda has called, referring to the world of the Talmud, “a narrow vastness” (The Iranian Talmud, p.2).
-Indeed, Eli makes reference to the 30 (!) commentaries penned by the Gra on just the Zohar, and one has to wonder about how narrow and hermetically sealed this corpus is.
-There is nothing that would attract it as modern, since by modern one usually means more cosmopolitan positioning vis-à-vis the larger world.
+These wide ranging interests are dominated by the world of Torah knowledge, what Shai Secunda has called, referring to the world of the Talmud, “a narrow vastness” (The Iranian Talmud, p.2).
+Indeed, Eli makes reference to the 30 (!) commentaries penned by the Gra on just the Zohar; one has to wonder about how narrow and hermetically sealed this corpus is.
+There is nothing that would attract it as modern, if by modern one usually means more cosmopolitan positioning vis-à-vis the larger world.

-As identified by Eli, what then is already modern about the Vilna Gaon are the following: a focus on system and the mathematization of knowledge, a startling elective affinity between the Gra and Leibniz, as posed by Eli, a disenchanted natural world (pp.93ff), a breaking free from medieval scholasticism and custom, a certain democratization of knowledge, the creation of the modern yeshiva system (pp.115ff), a certain privatization of religion insofar marked by the distance of the Gra, personally, and the yeshiva world, institutionally, from the public sphere (pp.40, 104, 135-40, an emphasis based on the Bible, the drive to emend the Talmud, the focus on peshat over derash all of which contribute to the weakening of rabbinic authority (p.63ff).
+As identified by Eli, what is already modern about the Vilna Gaon are the following: a focus on system and the mathematization of knowledge, a startling elective affinity between the Gra and Leibniz, as posed by Eli, a disenchanted natural world (pp.93ff), a breaking free from medieval scholasticism and custom, a certain democratization of knowledge, the creation of the modern yeshiva system (pp.115ff), a certain privatization of religion insofar marked by the distance of the Gra, personally, and the yeshiva world, institutionally, from the public sphere (pp.40, 104, 135-40, an emphasis based on the Bible, the drive to emend the Talmud, the focus on peshat over derash, all of which putatively contribute to the weakening of rabbinic authority (p.63ff).